-We then report the larger asset-labor ratio gaps for laboratory analytical instruments that Taiwan has vis-à-vis the worldwide average.
+We then report the larger asset-labor ratio gaps for measuring and testing instruments for electricity and electrical signals that Taiwan has vis-à-vis the worldwide average.
 Again, a gap need not be a bad sign.
 Rather, it is simply a substantial difference that might merit further attention or signal a firm's relative incentive to invest locally.
 All figures are projections, so due caution is required.